 (FWC) Warm spring weather means Florida’s state reptile - the American alligator - becomes more active and visible.
 It’s also a popular time of year for people to enjoy the outdoors with their pets.
-To help keep people and pets safer when spending time near the water, the Florida Fish and Wildlife Conservation Commission (FWC) is introducing a new graphic outlining important safety tips.
+To help keep people and pets safer when spending time near the water, the Florida Fish and Wildlife Conservation Commission (FWC) is introduced a new graphic outlining important safety tips last spring.

 “We wanted to produce a tool with easy-to-remember advice that people could easily share with their friends and family on social media,” said Brooke Talley, FWC’s Alligator Management Program coordinator.
 “We hope everyone joins us in getting the word out about simple precautions pet owners should take when in or near the water!”

 When temperatures rise, alligators’ metabolism increases and they begin moving around more as they seek food.
 Therefore, you’re more likely to see them.

 The following tips can help reduce the risk of a conflict with an alligator:

 Keep pets on a leash and a safe distance away from the water’s edge because pets can resemble alligators’ natural prey.